MLDemon: Deployment Monitoring for Machine Learning Systems: Algorithms

-PQ works for both the estimate problem and the decision problem.
-As shown in Alg. \ref{alg:PQ}, given a budget $B$ for the average number of queries per round, PQ periodically queries for a batch of $n$ labels in every $\frac{n}{B}$ rounds, and uses the estimate from the current batch of labels for the entire period \footnote{Another possible variant of this policy queries once every $\frac{1}{B}$ rounds and combines the previous $n$ labels.
-When $\Delta$ is known or upper bounded, we may instead set the query rate to guarantee some worst-case $\epsilon$ monitoring risk.}.
+\paragraph{\textsc{Periodic Querying}} works for both the estimation problem and the decision problem.
+As shown in Alg. \ref{alg:PQ}, given a budget $B$ for the average number of queries per round, PQ periodically queries for a batch of $n$ labels in every $\frac{n}{B}$ rounds, and uses the estimate from the current batch of labels for the entire period. \footnote{Another possible variant of this policy queries once every $\frac{1}{B}$ rounds and combines the previous $n$ labels.
+When $\Delta$ is known or upper bounded, we may instead set the query rate to guarantee some worst-case $\epsilon$ monitoring risk.}

-\paragraph{\textsc{Request-and-Reverify}} RR sets a threshold $\phi \geq 0$ for anomaly signal $G_t$ and queries for a batch of $n$ labels whenever the predetermined threshold is exceeded by the anomaly signal $G_t \geq \phi $.
+\paragraph{\textsc{Request-and-Reverify}} sets a predetermined threshold $\phi \geq 0$ for anomaly signal $G_t$ and queries for a batch of $n$ labels whenever the threshold is exceeded by the anomaly signal $G_t \geq \phi $.
 As for the anomaly detector, RR applies a statistical test on a sliding window of model confidence scores.
-Threshold $\phi$ is directly compared to the $p$-value of the statistical test.
-By varying the threshold $\phi$, RR can vary the number of labels queried in a deployment.
-While training data can be used to calibrate the threshold, in our theoretical analysis we show that for any $\Delta >0$, RR cannot provide a non-trivial worst-case guarantee for monitoring risk, regardless of the choice of anomaly detector.
+As discussed in Section 2, the choice of test corresponds to a particular statistical distance $\mathsf{d}$.
+By varying the threshold $\phi$, RR can vary the number of labels queried in a deployment.\footnote{The natural interpretation is that $\phi$ corresponds to a particular threshold $p$-value for the statistical test that triggers a new label batch.} In optimistic circumstances, RR is the essentially optimal policy.
+For example, consider the problem instance: $\mu_t = 1$ for $t < \tau$, $\mu_t = 0$ for $t \geq \tau$, and $G_t = 1$ at $t = \tau$, $G_t = 0$ otherwise.
+On the other hand, while training data can be used to calibrate the threshold, in our theoretical analysis we show that for any $\Delta >0$, RR cannot provide a non-trivial worst-case guarantee for monitoring risk, regardless of the choice of anomaly detector.
+This worst-case is realized when the detector is errant.